-If you encounter any difficulties which may perhaps affect your academic performance (e.g., bereavement, difficult personal circumstances, depression, medical problems) you are required to contact your Advisor of Studies immediately - and before things spiral out of control.
+If you encounter any difficulties which may perhaps affect your academic performance (e.g., bereavement, difficult personal circumstances, mental health or medical problems) you are required to contact your Advisor of Studies immediately - and before things spiral out of control.
 Your Advisor will keep appropriate confidentiality.